-24. Identify a suitable financial indicator, such as IRR8, NPV, payback period, cost benefit ratio, or other (e.g. required rate of return (RRR) related to investments in agriculture or forestry, bank deposit interest rate corrected for risk inherent to the project or the opportunity costs of land, such as any expected income from land speculation) most suitable for the project type and decision context.
+15 Identify a suitable financial indicator payback period, cost benefit ratio, or other (e.g. required rate of return (RRR) related to investments in agriculture or forestry, bank deposit interest rate corrected for risk inherent to the project or the opportunity costs of land, such as any expected income from land speculation) most suitable for the project type and decision context.
 Identify the relevant benchmark value, such as the required rate of return (RRR) on equity.
 The benchmark is to represent standard returns in the market, considering the specific risk of the project type, but not linked to the subjective profitability expectation or risk profile of a particular project developer.
 Benchmarks can be derived from:

-• Government bond rates, increased by a suitable risk premium to reflect private investment and/or the project type, as substantiated by an independent (financial) expert;

-• Estimates of the cost of financing and required return on capital (e.g. commercial lending rates and guarantees required for the country and the type of project activity concerned), based on bankers views and private equity investors/funds' required return on comparable projects;

-• A company internal benchmark (weighted average capital cost of the company) if there is only one potential project developer (e.g. when the proposed project land is owned or otherwise controlled by a single entity, physical person or a company, who is also the project developer).
+- Government bond rates, increased by a suitable risk premium to reflect private investment and/or the project type, as substantiated by an independent (financial) expert; - Estimates of the cost of financing and required return on capital, based on bankers views and private equity investors/funds' required return on comparable projects; - A company internal benchmark (weighted average capital cost of the company) if there is only one potential project developer (e.g. when the proposed project land is owned or otherwise controlled by a single entity, physical person or a company, who is also the project developer).
 The project developers shall demonstrate that this benchmark has been consistently used in the past, i.e. that project activities under similar conditions developed by the same company used the same benchmark.

-Calculation and comparison of financial indicators (only applicable to options II and III):
+16 Calculation and comparison of financial indicators (only applicable to options II and III):

-Calculate the suitable financial indicator for the proposed ZERO2NATURE[TM]-PREFOR project activity without the financial benefits from the 02NCs and for all the land use scenarios that are not prevented by any barrier.
-Include all relevant costs (including, for example, the investment cost, the operations and maintenance costs), and revenues (excluding 02NCs revenues, but including subsidies/fiscal incentives where applicable), and, as appropriate, non-market cost and benefits in the case of public investors.
+17 Calculate the suitable financial indicator for the proposed ZERO2NATURE-PREFOR project activity without the financial benefits from the DTUs and for all the land use scenarios that are not prevented by any barrier.
+Include all relevant costs and revenues (excluding DTUs revenues, but including subsidies/fiscal incentives where applicable) and, as appropriate, non-market cost and benefits in the case of public investors.

-Present the investment analysis in a transparent manner and provide all the relevant assumptions in the PDD ZERO2NATURETM-PREFOR, so that a reader can reproduce the analysis and obtain the same results.
+18 Present the investment analysis in a transparent manner and provide all the relevant assumptions in the PDD ZERO2NATURE, so that a reader can reproduce the analysis and obtain the same results.
 Clearly present critical economic parameters and assumptions (such as capital costs, lifetimes, and discount rate or cost of capital).
 Justify and/or cite assumptions in a manner that can be validated by the Certifier.
 In calculating the financial indicator, the project's risks can be included through the cash flow pattern, subject to project-specific expectations and assumptions (e.g. insurance premiums can be used in the calculation to reflect specific risk equivalents).